What's new in version 1802 of System Center Configuration Manager

 Deprecation announcement for Linux and Unix client support

-Microsoft intends to deprecate the Linux and UNIX client support in System Center Configuration Manager roughly one year from now, such that the clients will not be included in the SCCM 1902 release in early calendar 2019.
+Microsoft intends to deprecate the Linux and UNIX client support in System Center Configuration Manager roughly one year from now, such that the clients will not be included in version 1902 in early calendar 2019.
 The Configuration Manager 1810 release, in late calendar 2018, will be the last release to include the Linux and UNIX clients, and they will be supported for the full lifecycle of Configuration Manager 1810.
 After Configuration Manager 1810, customers should consider Microsoft Azure Management for managing Linux servers.
 Azure solutions have extensive Linux support that in most cases exceed Configuration Manager functionality, including end-to-end patch management for Linux.

 Surface device dashboard